Lorent Saleh: Deportation and detention at La Tumba

 On 4 September, Saleh notified several friends that there was a suspicious car circulating around his residence in Bogotá.
 Hours later he was arrested in an operation that the Migration Office of Colombia justified in a decree that signals the deportation of foreigners when they represent a threat to national security or if they are requested by the authorities of other countries.
-The same day was handed over to SEBIN officials in San Cristóbal and the Migration Office of San Antonio del Táchira.
+The same day, he was handed over to SEBIN officials in San Cristóbal and the Migration Office of San Antonio del Táchira.
 Upon arriving in Venezuela, Saleh was accused of three other crimes for having falsified, while working for the Venezuelan immigration service, identity documents for Colombian citizens to participate in violent demonstrations in Venezuela.
 His family and his lawyer stated that Saleh has never worked for the immigration service or for any other Venezuelan government office.
 In several television interventions, pro-government leaders accused Saleh of having links with Colombian paramilitaries and former Colombian President Álvaro Uribe, and of planning coup and terrorist activities in Venezuela, but these accusations are not included in his court file.